hetalang/HetaSimulator.jl/docs/src/index.md

 ## Overview

-**HetaSimulator** is a simulation and parameters estimation (fitting) platform for [Heta modeling language](https://hetalang.github.io/#/).
-The main purpose of the platform is to establish the linkage between emerging [QSP frameworks](https://en.wikipedia.org/wiki/Quantitative_systems_pharmacology) and fast computational methods (parallel simulations, automatic differentiation, etc.). **HetaSimulator** is inspired by the user experience of the software packages like [SBMLToolbox](http://sbml.org/Software/SBMLToolbox), [mrgsolve](https://mrgsolve.github.io/), [DBSolve](http://insysbio.com/en/software/db-solve-optimum), [dMod](https://github.com/dkaschek/dMod).
-From the computational point of view, it utilizes the unique features of [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).
+**HetaSimulator** is an OpenSource simulation and parameters estimation (fitting) platform for the [Heta modeling language](https://hetalang.github.io/#/).
+The main purpose of the package is to establish the linkage between emerging [QSP frameworks](https://en.wikipedia.org/wiki/Quantitative_systems_pharmacology) and fast computational methods (parallel simulations, automatic differentiation, etc.).

+## Introduction

+Heta language is a domain-specific modeling language (DSL) for dynamic quantitative models used in quantitative systems pharmacology (QSP) and systems biology (SB).
+Heta code and tabular formats can be translated into [variety of formats](https://hetalang.github.io/#/heta-compiler/?id=supported-tools) like Simbiology, Matlab, mrgsolve, DBSolve and many others.

+This package provides the simulation engines for the Heta-based models and modeling platforms to be run in Julia.
+A QSP model can be directly run using the HetaSimulator without additional tools.
+The ODE system in general form can also be run with HetaSimulator.

+Internally HetaSimulator utilizes the facilities of OpenSource projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).

 ## Installation

 It is assumed that you have **Julia** v1.6 installed.
-Latest Julia release can be downloaded from [julialang.org](https://julialang.org/downloads/)
+The latest Julia release can be downloaded from [julialang.org](https://julialang.org/downloads/)

-To install or update HetaSimulator and Heta compiler run:
+To install or update HetaSimulator and Heta compiler run the code below in Julia environment:

 ```julia
 julia> ]